 Following a return to the Atlantic, the USS Noa served in several antisubmarine operations and was also equipped with the latest sonar technology.
 This experimental technology was tested around Key West in Florida.
-More training and testing took place throughout the 1950s and then the Noa was sent to the Mediterranean and Persian Gulf to help during the Lebanon crisis in 1958.
+More training and testing took place throughout the 1950s, then the Noa was sent to the Mediterranean and Persian Gulf during the Lebanon crisis in 1958.

 In the 1960s the Noa served in many operations in the Mediterranean and the Atlantic.
-She was also instrumental in the space program, helping to recover astronauts in the Mercury missions from the ocean.
-In the late 1960s the Noa acted as a training vessel for sonar technology, based in Mayport, Florida.
+She was also instrumental in the space program, helping to recover astronauts from Mercury mission splashdowns.
+In the late 1960s the Noa was a training vessel for sonar technology, based in Mayport, Florida.
 The Noa’s last cruise as an American vessel was in the Red Sea in 1972.
 The following year, after being decommissioned on October 31, 1973, she was lent to the Spanish Navy where she operated until 1978.
 She was then sold and scrapped.

 Asbestos Use on the USS Noa

 The USS Noa was built and often repaired using asbestos.
-Asbestos was chosen at the time she and other Gearing destroyers were built because it was abundant and cheap, but also because it was effective for fireproofing and insulating and did not add much extra weight to a ship.
-The heaviest use of asbestos was in the boilers, turbines, and other heat-generating equipment, and in the many lengths of pipe insulation that ran throughout the ship.
+Asbestos was abundant and cheap, but also effective for fireproofing and insulating and did not add much extra weight to a ship.
+The heaviest use of asbestos was in the boilers, turbines, and other heat-generating equipment, and in pipe insulation that ran throughout the ship.

-Also containing asbestos on board the Noa and similar ships were many smaller components, like fireproof and firefighting clothing, gunner’s gloves, gaskets and valves, adhesives, deck matting, flooring material, and various types of insulation.
+Smaller components on board the Noa and similar ships also contained asbestos, like fireproof firefighting clothing, gunner’s gloves, gaskets and valves, adhesives, deck matting, flooring material, and various types of insulation.
 Asbestos is known and documented to have been used on the USS Noa and on many other U.S. Navy ships.

 Personnel Exposed to Asbestos aboard the USS Noa